MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Revoke-SPOSiteDesignRights.md

 ### Example 1

-The following example shows how to revoke rights to a site design for Nestor.
+This example shows how to revoke rights to a site design for Nestor.

 ```powershell
 PS C:\> Revoke-SPOSiteDesignRights 44252d09-62c4-4913-9eb0-a2a8b8d7f863 `